Somwati Amawasya is the amawasya (new moon) falls on Monday in Hindu Panchang.

 However, many married women observe fasts on this day to receive abundant blessings.
 While some consider Amawasya an inauspicious day, avoiding events like housewarming, marriage, baby showers and Upanayan ceremonies.
 Contrarily, others see it as an opportunity for introspection.
 They use this day to meditate and engage in self-healing techniques.

-The Moon’s influence on tides is well-known, and its absence on Amawasya is believed to disturb harmony.
-While to counteract the mental and emotional disturbances caused by this, people fast and meditate, seeking balance and peace.
+While to counter the mental and emotional disturbances caused by this, people fast and meditate, seeking balance and peace.

 Astrological impact of Amawasya

-According to astrology, people with mental health issues are believed to be particularly affected on Amawasya and Purnima, as the changes in the Moon’s shape and appearance can influence their mental state.
+According to astrology, people with mental and health issues are believed to be particularly affected on Amawasya and Purnima.
+Although, as the changes in the Moon’s shape and appearance can influence their mental state.
 In addition to, the lunar cycles are thought to impact emotions and behaviors, making these days more challenging for those with mental health concerns.

 Key highlights of Somwati amawasya